Roohparvar/irAEsProject/README.md

 ##

 ### Data Grouping
-The samples collected from the four datasets in this project are divided into **five main groups** based on treatment status, disease condition, and inflammation phase:
+The samples collected from the four datasets in this project are divided into **four main groups** based on treatment status, disease condition, and inflammation phase:

 | Description | Short Name | Number of Samples | Number of Cells |
 |------------|------------|-----------------|-----------------|